RyanQuinnNCSU/serial_tool/readme.md

 1. What is deBUGger?
 2. Installation and Start Up
 3. deBUGger Walkthrough
-4. Modifying the Program
+4. Modifying the Source Code
-5. Contact info
+5. Contact Info

 ## 1. What is deBUGger?
 Serial is a common method of communication for embedded systems and IOT products from desktop computers.
 The deBUGger GUI removes the repetitive work of setting serial setting and writing data bytes by saving this information into json profiles.
 Other key features of this program are summarized below.